gristlabs/grist-plugin-examples/README.md

 ![Import menu](https://user-images.githubusercontent.com/118367/44528270-19fc6f00-a6b7-11e8-9cea-0e171337d810.png)

-Examples with `ParseFileAPI` can be used from the "Import" button on the left when viewing a list of documents.
-Just pick a document with the file extension that the example expects (you might have to read the example to figure this out).
+Examples with `ParseFileAPI` can be used from the "Import" button on the left when viewing a list of documents, or from the "Import from file" entry in the "Import" menu.
+Just pick a file with the extension that the example expects (you might have to read the example to figure this out).

 ![Import button](https://user-images.githubusercontent.com/118367/44528271-19fc6f00-a6b7-11e8-9caa-e8c913155523.png)